monalvrz/Pewlett-Hackard-Analysis/README.md

  - How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-+From this initial analysis we can estimate that the company will have to fill 72,458 roles in its various areas.
+From this initial analysis we can estimate that the company will have to fill 72,458 roles in its various areas.
 Of the ranks that will see the most retirements is Senior Egineer, and the department with the most retirements will be Development.
 We were also able to identify that at least among the group of retirees, the company has more male than female employees.
 With the onset of the "silver tsunami", Pewlett Hackard could incentivize the hiring of more women, and thus not only modernize its company but also increase the number of female employees.

  - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?